 Hi, this is grandma writing because Jenni is very busy with her work.
 My English is not as good as hers, but let’s try.

-Easter is fast approaching and I wanted to make fabric bunnies.
+To surprise my grandchildren I made them each an Easter bunny.
 I had an old white Ikea fleece blanket at home which I was about to throw away but then came up with the idea that why not reuse it.
 It’s easy to sew because you don’t need to zigzag it first.
 I also had an old bedsheet for reuse and a piece of other fabric.
 Ikea’s fleece blankets are great for lots of sewing projects!
 Very affordable and easy to work with.

 I made a simple pattern for bunny but you can adjust the size which is best for you.
 Click the picture to get a closer look.
 You can print your free pattern using the bigger photo.
 Altering the size of the pattern to your liking is easy to do with the printed version on paper or digitally just by enlarging the photo and printing on multiple pages.
 Or you can just use this as is.